Getting final budget approval for a learning management system (LMS) is kind of like pushing over a Coke machine. It

 4) Master Your Historical Data

-When a vendor provides quotes on LMS licensing, implementation, hosting and support, they base them directly on usage assumptions.
-The more an LMS buyer knows about historical and predicted usage patterns, the better the vendor can estimate and provide for the proper level of pricing and support.
+When vendors provide quotes on LMS licensing, implementation, hosting and support, those estimates are based directly on usage assumptions.
+The more an LMS buyer knows about historical and predicted usage patterns, the better the vendor can estimate and accommodate the appropriate level of pricing and support.

 5) Build a Reference Network

-This means that a vendor has to maintain great relationships with many customers or they will never have enough references to go around in the sales cycle.
+This means that vendors must maintain great relationships with many clients or they will never have enough references to satisfy all the prospects in their sales pipeline.
 And that is exactly why you need to ask for and conduct client reference calls before selecting a partner.

 Most clients are happy to share their experiences when asked.
 And many do so freely online.
 If you start your research early, you will be able to create your own informal network, learn best practices and pitfalls, and identify high-quality vendors as well as those you definitely want to avoid.